lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 If the RA/CA does not want to return a nonce, there are several ways to indicate this.
 Which variant fits depends on the circumstances.

-- Return a zero-length octet string in the NonceRequest structure.
+- Return a zero-length octet string in the NonceResponse structure.
 - Omit the NonceResponse structure in the genpMessage.
 - At the HTTP or COAP level, return an error like in {{RFC9811}} or
   {{RFC9482}}.